Each presentation is a separate purchase.

 Basics of Citation

-In this presentation, img_20160610_112610540we looked at several examples during the hour-long presentation and discussed the philosophy of citations in a down-to-earth, practical fashion.
+In this presentation, we looked at several examples during the hour-long presentation and discussed the philosophy of citations in a down-to-earth, practical fashion.
 Our focus was on typical documents and sources researchers use.
 We did not focus on the arcane or unusual.

 One of my goals was to make citations less intimidating.
 I want people to cite their sources.